 The Shotline's voicemails were created by creative agency and AI specialists Edisen, using audio provided by victims’ families combined with deep machine learning to create a computerized version of each victim’s voice.

-SEE ALSO: What parents need to tell their kids about explicit deepfakes
+What parents need to tell their kids about explicit deepfakes

 In one voicemail example, Marjory Stoneman Douglas High School senior Joaquin Oliver, whose parents started Change the Ref after his death, calls out careless congressional leaders.
 "Hello, I’m Joaquin Oliver.
 Six years ago, I was a senior at Parkland.
 Many students and teachers were murdered on Valentine’s Day that year by a person using an AR-15, but you don’t care.
 You never did.
 It’s been six years, and you’ve done nothing, not a thing to stop all the shootings that have happened since," his AI depiction says.